ashur7035-lgtm/ashur7035-lgtm/README.md

 📊 **Aspiring Data Analyst | Excel • SQL • Python • Power BI**

-I'm an MCA final-year student passionate about turning raw data into actionable insights.
+I'm an MCA final-year student with **4+ years of experience in hospital operations, reporting ,and data handling**, passionate about turning raw data into actionable insights.
 I enjoy working on real-world datasets, building dashboards, and solving business problems using data.

 ---